AztecProtocol/engineering-designs/docs/keys-config/prd.md

 ### Mnemonic

-The `EthMnemonicConfig` accepts a seed phrase and by default derives the private key at `m/44'/60'/0'/0/0` based on [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
+The `MnemonicConfig` accepts a seed phrase and by default derives the private key at `m/44'/60'/0'/0/0` based on [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
 Setting a different address or account index change the corresponding level, and setting a different count generates multiple keys starting on the specified index.

 | Address Index | Address Count | Account Index | Account Count | Resulting Derivation Paths                                                     |
 | ------------- | ------------- | ------------- | ------------- | ------------------------------------------------------------------------------ |